-Charging by induction is not restricted to conductors. ♥ Charge polarization can occur in insulators that are near a charged object.
+Charging by induction is not restricted to conductors.
+Charge polarization can occur in insulators that are near a charged object.
 When a charged rod is brought near an insulator, there are no free electrons to migrate throughout the insulating material.
 Instead, as shown in Figure 32.11a, there is a rearrangement of the positions of charges within the atoms and molecules themselves.
 One side of the atom or molecule is induced to be slightly more positive (or negative) than the opposite side, and the atom or molecule is said to be electrically polarized.
-If the charged rod is negative, say, then the positive side of the atom or molecule is away from it.
+If the charged rod is negative, and the negative side of the atom or molecule is toward the rod, and the negative side of the atom or molecule is away from it.
 The atoms or molecules near the surface all become aligned this way, as seen in Figure 32.11b.